top of page

 Whether you’re an aspiring animator or a veteran animator wanting to refresh yourself with the basics, this list of popular and must-have animation books for animators to read could help you improve your animation skills.
 Or maybe as a gift for someone who dreams of being an animator!

-From the basics of animations for 2D or 3D to even Japanese animation and stop-motion, these books could satisfy your numerous questions on both the technicalities and creative process of animating.
+From the basics of animations for 2D or 3D to even Japanese animation and stop-motion, these top animation books for beginners/professionals could satisfy your numerous questions on both the technicalities and creative process of animating.

 Table of Contents: